IdrissRio/SX2PH/README.md

 # SX2PH: Hybrid Automata translator.
+SpaceEx 2 PHAVer
 ## What’s the problem the tool solves?
-SX2PH is a tool that take as input an .xml and a .cfg file that describe a [SpaceEx](http://spaceex.imag.fr) model and generate a .pha file that describe the same model in [PHAVer](http://www-verimag.imag.fr/~frehse/phaver_web/)'s formalism.
+SX2PH is a tool that takes as input an .xml and a .cfg file that describes a [SpaceEx](http://spaceex.imag.fr) model and generates a .pha file that describes the same model in [PHAVer](http://www-verimag.imag.fr/~frehse/phaver_web/)'s formalism.

 ## Dependencies